Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Area = 2 * 1/2 * 1.0 * Fractional_U is just Fractional_U.

  So it ends up being 3 area multiplications per color component.
 For RGB, that is just 9 total multiplications.

+### Texture boundaries

+Nothing is really preventing the U or V texel coordinates from going outside of the range of the sampled texture.
+The question becomes what to do.
+And the answer is that it depends on what the artist wants.
+So it makes sense to give them the option.

+1. Tile - Texture is regularly repeated.
+The bitwise AND function is used to keep only the lower significant bits.
+2. Clamp - Texture coordinates are clamped to the min and max boundaries of the texture.
+3. Decal - Texture simply is not drawn if coordinates are outside the boundaries of the texture.

+A program named *TextureWrapOptions.bas* in the Concepts folder was used to develop the Tile versus Clamp options.
+It draws a 2D visual as the options are changed by pressing number keys on the keyboard.

 ## Fog (Depth Cueing)
  Fog is calculated at the end of the pixel blending process.
 Fog is usually intended to have objects blend into a background color with increasing distance from the viewer.